elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-equilibrium-constants-relate-to-chemical-equilibrium-in-glycolysis.md

 url: /learn/biology/questions/how-do-equilibrium-constants-relate-to-chemical-equilibrium-in-glycolysis
 score: -1.0
 related_article1:
-    id: 170984
+    id: 170978
-    title: Outline the sequential reactions and energy changes that occur during glycolysis.
+    title: >-
+        What is the role of common intermediates in coupling mechanisms?
     subject: Biology
-    url: /learn/biology/questions/outline-the-sequential-reactions-and-energy-changes-that-occur-during-glycolysis
+    url: /learn/biology/questions/what-is-the-role-of-common-intermediates-in-coupling-mechanisms
 related_article2:
-    id: 170984
+    id: 170978
-    title: Outline the sequential reactions and energy changes that occur during glycolysis.
+    title: >-
+        What is the role of common intermediates in coupling mechanisms?
     subject: Biology
-    url: /learn/biology/questions/outline-the-sequential-reactions-and-energy-changes-that-occur-during-glycolysis
+    url: /learn/biology/questions/what-is-the-role-of-common-intermediates-in-coupling-mechanisms
 related_article3:
-    id: 170984
+    id: 170988
-    title: Outline the sequential reactions and energy changes that occur during glycolysis.
+    title: >-
+        Why are condensation reactions energetically unfavorable in nucleic acid biosynthesis?
     subject: Biology
-    url: /learn/biology/questions/outline-the-sequential-reactions-and-energy-changes-that-occur-during-glycolysis
+    url: /learn/biology/questions/why-are-condensation-reactions-energetically-unfavorable-in-nucleic-acid-biosynthesis
 related_article4:
-    id: 170987
+    id: 170978
+    title: >-
-    title: What is the significance of glucose-1-phosphate as a common intermediate in sucrose synthesis?
+        What is the role of common intermediates in coupling mechanisms?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis
+    url: /learn/biology/questions/what-is-the-role-of-common-intermediates-in-coupling-mechanisms
 related_article5:
-    id: 170987
+    id: 170983
+    title: >-
-    title: What is the significance of glucose-1-phosphate as a common intermediate in sucrose synthesis?
+        What is the role of NADPH and NADH in coupled reactions such as cholesterol biosynthesis?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis
+    url: /learn/biology/questions/what-is-the-role-of-nadph-and-nadh-in-coupled-reactions-such-as-cholesterol-biosynthesis
 ---

 &nbsp;